cyodev/swaggerdocs-decorator/README.md

 -----------

-The idea behind this decorator is that it is applied to a controller, and passed a class (called the docs container) with all the same properties.
+This decorator annotates your controller at the class level.
+It must be passed a class that contains your documentation - more on how it's formatted below.

 ```
 @Controller('/')